How herpes viruses can affect your mouth (with helpful pictures)

 Herpes is a family of viruses that can cause infections in different parts of the body, including the mouth.
 Oral herpes infections are quite common and can affect people of all ages.

-There are various types of herpes viruses, each with its own characteristics and symptoms.
+There are various types of herpes viruses, each with its own features and symptoms.

 The most well-known that affects the mouth is called herpes simplex virus type 1 (HSV1).
 However, other herpes viruses can also show up in the mouth, such as varicella-zoster virus (VZV), herpes simplex virus type 2 (HSV2), cytomegalovirus (CMV), and Epstein-Barr virus (EBV).